bevyengine/rfcs/rfcs/45-stageless.md

 Apps can have multiple orthogonal states representing independent facets of your game: these operate fully independently.
 States can also be defined as a nested enum: these work as you may expect, with each leaf node representing a distinct group of systems.
-If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Schedule::add_schedule` to combine that into the specialized schedule of choice.
+If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Schedule::merge_schedule` to combine that into the specialized schedule of choice.

 ### Complex control flow